Only Vape TPD Compliant E-liquid

 This is another substance you don’t want to inhale.
 Used in weed killer, among other things, acrolein is toxic and is a strong irritant for the skin, eyes, and nasal passages.
 Incidentally, it is also found in cigarette smoke and a possible cause of lung cancer.

-As we read more and more into this story, there seems to be a common thread emerging – that in the US, there is insufficient regulation on the ingredients in e-liquids.
-This is why potentially damaging chemicals could be possibly find their way into vape juices produced in the US.
+As we read more and more into this story about deaths caused by vaping, there seems to be a common thread emerging – that in the US, there is insufficient regulation on the ingredients in e-liquids.
+This is why potentially damaging chemicals could be finding their way into vape juices produced in the US.

 E-liquids produced in the UK, however, are under the strict control of the EU Tobacco Products Directive (TPD).
 In the UK, the following substances are NOT permitted as ingredients in e-liquids: